Things to prepare when bringing home a newborn baby

 Aside from food, nursing mothers also need to have a few essential items ready at home.
 Many women find that they need a few nursing bras, breast pads, comfortable clothes, and lanolin cream for sore or cracked breasts.
 Other useful items include a breast pump (if you’re planning to use one), bags or bottles for storing excess breast milk (if you’re expressing) or formula and bottles if you’re planning to formula feed.

 Don’t forget to think about essential baby equipment such as a car seat, baby bath and pram.
 You’re also going to need a cot or bassinette, blankets, comfortable baby clothes, baby thermometer, wraps for swaddling, and good supply of face washers.
 These are essential items that can be prepared and ready prior to bringing a newborn home.

 Looking for more tips on health?
 Check out our wide range of health tips from leading health professionals.

-As the warmer weather approaches, the idea of toilet training creeps into the minds of many parents.
-Summer may seem like the perfect time to kick toilet training up a notch; your child is wearing fewer clothes which may make getting to the toilet a lot easier.While...
+The season for toilet training As the warmer weather approaches, the idea of toilet training creeps into the minds of many parents.
+Summer may seem like the perfect time to kick toilet training up a notch; your child is wearing fewer clothes which may make getting to...